scaleway/serverless-scaleway-functions/docs/README.md

 ### Runtime and Functions Handler

 You must specify a default function'runtime inside `provider.runtime` key inside your serverless.yml file.

-If you want a specif runtime for a specific function you can define it inside `functions.myfunction.runtime` key.
+If you want to use a different runtime for a specific function, you may define the runtime you wish to use inside functions.myfunction.runtime.
+This way, you may use the same serverless project to deploy functions written in different languages.

 It is not necessary if you wish to deploy containers only.

 #### Runtimes